 Wondering how we can keep you up to date with payroll changes?

-With daily announcements from the Government about the COVID-19 pandemic and the direct impact this is having on payroll processes, why not take advantage of hearing the latest updates; book your place on our Payroll and HR legislation update course now.
+With daily announcements from the Government about the COVID-19 pandemic and the direct impact this is having on payroll processes, why not take advantage of hearing the latest updates; book your place on our payroll update course now.

 While legislation has been put in place, the guidance that provides practical details can be confusing and it is continually being revised.
-For that reason, the CIPP has created a temporary COVID-19 supplement as part of our Payroll and HR legislation update training course.
+For that reason, the CIPP has created a temporary COVID-19 supplement as part of our payroll update course.

 The supplement includes the following and so much more: